MARRIAGE THERAPY: COST, LENGTH & INSURANCE COVERAGE?

 Online vs. In-person Marriage Counseling Can Impact the Pricing of Marriage Counseling

 There has been a significant rise in online marriage therapy as an option.
-Although I primarily work with couples in my St. Cloud, MN office, some couples have also worked with me remotely.
 Doing both telephone and video-based marriage therapy versus in-person couples counseling has given me the experience to know the advantages and disadvantages of both.

 What Might Be the Financial Cost of not Seeking Professional Marriage Counseling?

 The following list provides a few of the many potential financial costs of not beginning marriage therapy: